Trial

 No hay anuncios

-This declaration may have future implications and may facilitate the entry of new funds that Congress decides to allocate to public media.
-It would remove one of the obstacles that would have prevented the restoration of funding.
-Let's remember that the general midterm elections will take place on November 3, and the new Congress will take effect at the beginning of 2027.
+This declaration may have future implications and could facilitate the entry of new funds that Congress decides to allocate to public media.
+It would eliminate one of the obstacles that would have prevented the restoration of funding.
+Let us remember that the general midterm elections will take place on November 3, and the new Congress will take effect in early 2027.

 The reaction of the defendants and the administration

-For their part, the heads of the two directly attacked stations also expressed their opinions through various statements.
-The president and CEO of NPR, Katherine Maher, celebrated the decision as a victory for a free press: "Public media exist to serve the public interest – that of Americans – not that of any political agenda or elected official."
-Paula Kerger, head of PBS, who considers the executive order unconstitutional discrimination, communicated: "At PBS we will continue to do what we have always done: serve our mission to educate and inspire all Americans as the country's most trusted media institution."
+For their part, the heads of the two stations directly attacked also expressed their opinions through several statements.
+The president and CEO of NPR, Katherine Maher, celebrated the decision as a victory for the free press: "Public media exist to serve the public interest – that of Americans – not that of any political agenda or elected official."
+Paula Kerger, head of PBS, who considers the executive order an unconstitutional discrimination, communicated: "At PBS we will continue to do what we have always done: serve our mission to educate and inspire all Americans as the nation's most trusted media institution."

 Cargando